StanfordBDHG/ENGAGE-HF-AI-Voice/README.md

 To deploy the service in a production environment, follow these steps:

-0. **Prerequesites**
+0. **Prerequisites**
-   Have Docker and Docker Compose installed.
+   - Install Docker and Docker Compose.

 1. **Prepare the Deployment Directory**
-   - Create a new directory on your target machine (e.g., `engage-hf-ai-voice`)
+   - Create a new directory on your target machine (e.g., `engage-hf-ai-voice`).
-   - Copy the following files to this directory (e.g. with `scp` or by creating a empty file and copy over the content):
+   - Copy the following files into this directory (e.g., via `scp` or by creating the files locally and pasting the content):
      - `docker-compose.prod.yml`
      - `nginx.conf`

 2. **Configure Environment Variables**
-   - Create a `.env` file in the deployment directory
+   - Create a `.env` file in the deployment directory.
    - Add your OpenAI API key like this:
      ```bash
      OPENAI_API_KEY=<your-api-key>